timkinsman/gem-miner/README.md

 # gem-miner
-Web scraper to extract GitHub Action names and stars.
+Web scraper to extract GitHub Action and corresponding stars for research purposes.